The Options function is part of the Type panel in Vizlib Writeback Tableand it's used when

 Figure 3: Dropdown

-The icon data type is also displayed in a dropdown list.
+The icon data type is displayed in a dropdown list, with a symbol beside each option.
 One option can be selected at any time, and null values are allowed.
-The icon gets its name from the symbols it displays next to each list option.

 - Select the Label, Value and Default value.